Author: Athanasios Koutoupas

 Athens Cathedral Reopens After 7-Year Restoration

-The reopening ceremony was attended, among other officials, by the President of the Hellenic Republic Prokopis Pavlopoulos, Minister of Education, Research and Religious Affairs Nikos Filis and Supreme Court President Vassiliki Thanou, who saw the interior of the church and attended the great vespers by Hieronymus Archbishop of Athens.
+An official ceremony took place on Saturday evening at the Athens Cathedral to celebrate its reopening after seven years of restoration.
+The reopening ceremony was attended, among other officials, by the President of the Hellenic Republic Prokopis Pavlopoulos, Minister of Education, Research and Religious Affairs Nikos Filis and Supreme Court President Vassiliki Thanou, who saw the…

 • Mediterranean Artists Spread Message of Peace Through Music